 - Dry it on a large towel or salad spinner, making sure to get it completely dry.

-- Meanwhile, remove the garlic from the oil and discard.
-I like to pour it through a little strainer.
+- Remove the garlic from the oil and discard.
 Set the oil aside to slightly cool.

-- Sprinkle with sea salt and pepper and toss to coat everything evenly.
+- Sprinkle with sea salt and pepper, coat everything evenly.

-- We like to serve this with a squeeze of lemon, but that's totally optional.
+- We like to serve the baby bok choy with a squeeze of lemon, but that's totally optional.